Whenever the Treasury Secretary sanctions another trip into the high mountains, I think ‘Giro d’Italia’.

 So, whenever there is a trip scheduled to these areas, I shamelessly dub it ‘Giro d’Italia’.
 After all, the UCI pro version of that course is usually decided in the mountain stages there 🙂

-*At least the more commonly known final 6 kilometers of it: technically, the Campolongo starts in Pederoa, 14 kilometers north of Corvara.
+*At least the more commonly known final 6 kilometers of it: the full Campolongo starts in Pederoa, 14 kilometers north of Corvara.

 Giro d’Italia 2015